 The jewel of Puerto Peñasco is perhaps the UNESCO World Heritage site of the Biosphere.
 Located about one hour from resort row, it is worth the drive.
 The biosphere is a collection of calderas from collapsed volcanoes that were active thousands of years ago.
 With a fifty-peso entry fee, this site is a “can’t miss.”
 Be forewarned, however: there are no bathrooms on the property other than at the entrance.
 With a circumference of about 75 kilometers, a day at the biosphere is a time commitment.
 To be appropriately prepared, bring plenty of water, a hat, sun protection, and sneakers.

 Puerto Peñasco is on the Gulf of California.
 To be more specific, it sits on the northeastern curve of the Sea of Cortez.
-It is a relatively safe beach resort in Mexico that is known as a fisherman town with many aquatic activities.
+It is a relatively safe beach resort in Mexico, and a fisherman town with many aquatic activities.
+First off, there are a bunch of Puerto Penasco beach areas to visit.
+From there, you can participate in any water activities!
 Jacques Cousteau once called the Sea of Cortez “the aquarium of the world,” because of its abundance of sea creatures and picturesque beauty.
 Scuba divers and snorkelers will delight in the biodiversity of the water.
 Visitors can arrange excursions with tour operators through their hotels or on the malécon.

 The most surprising aspect of visiting this relatively safe beach resort in Mexico was how accommodating the restaurants were.
 The food in Puerto Peñasco was on another level.
 I anticipated that I would have to adjust my eating habits and be diligent about the items I avoided.
-Produce washed in tap water, iced drinks,and tap water were all things that I planned to avoid.
-I assumed I would be eating a lot of chips and salsa, enchiladas, and bottled water.
+I planned to avoid produce, iced drinks, and tap water.
+Lot of chips and salsa, enchiladas, and bottled water would be my go to.
 Boy, was I wrong.
 The ice at every restaurant was made using filtered water, the restaurants had filters, and the resort operated on filtered water.
 While I was still diligent about only drinking bottled water, the other 12 individuals on my trip drank iced drinks and tap water with impunity.
 Guess what?
 None of them got sick!
 How great is that!?

 A delicious and well presented passionfruit lemonade from the Otomulata restaurant at the Mayan Palace.